PURPOSE OF AUDIT and RISK COMMITTEE CHARTER

 - Instigate and oversee special investigations as considered appropriate by the Committee or the Board.

-- Review at least two yearly the appropriateness and adequacy of the Committee charter, and request Board approval for any proposed changes.
+- Review annually the appropriateness and adequacy of the Committee charter, and request Board approval for any proposed changes.

 - Confirm annually to the Board that all responsibilities outlined in the charter have been carried out.